pablodecm/paper-inferno/paper/paper.md

-This simple example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is viable.
-The summary statistics learnt accounting for the effect of nuisance parameters seem to compare favourably to those obtained by using a classification proxy to approximate the likelihood ratio.
-However, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in High Energy Physics analyses at the LHC.
+This simple example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is quite effective.
+The summary statistics
+learnt accounting for the effect of nuisance parameters compare very favourably to those obtained by using a classification proxy to approximate the likelihood ratio.
+Of course, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in High Energy Physics analyses at the LHC.